Ada-Developers-Academy/core-unit-3/adding-behavior/connecting-html-css-and-js.md

 This experiment proves the following things to us:

 1. We can connect our HTML, CSS, and JS files successfully
-1. JS files run immediately after our HTML file loads them using the `<script>` tag
+2. JS files run immediately after the script loads using the `<script>` tag
-1. We can access the console through the browser Dev Tools
+3. We can access the console through the browser Dev Tools

 ### !callout-info